Let’s face it, one of the biggest obstacles as a digital marketeer is making sure your customers make it through their buyer’s journey seamlessly.

 It can be difficult to understand what your customers are thinking or feeling.
 Let alone understand why individuals do the things they do.
 At Crobox, we’ve made it our mission to understand the reasons behind why people behave the way they do online.

-Through the course of our research and experience implementing our technology onto our client’s webshops, we’ve found several barriers that virtually every shopper faces at each step of their buyer’s journey.
+Through the course of our research and experience implementing our technology onto our client’s webshops, we’ve found several barriers that virtually every shopper faces within the online sales funnel.

 These barriers, which cause psychological strain, can prevent your shoppers from completing their orders.
 Luckily, we’ve found several proven ways to aid shoppers in overcoming these by offering the right nudges at the right time.

 From the Product Listing Page to the Checkout, these are our findings.